geoffreygao1/GasStationLookup/README.md

 #### Additional Requirements for PUT Request

-When making a PUT request to `https://localhost:5001/api/companies/{id}`, you need to include a **body** that includes the animal's `companyId` property.
+When making a PUT request to `https://localhost:5001/api/companies/{id}`, you need to include a **body** that includes the company's `companyId` property.
 Here's an example body in JSON:

 ```json
 {